There’s an old saying that goes, “You never get a second chance to make a first impression.”

 Unfortunately, many property owners/managers won’t look into the quality of what is being put down in their parking lot and they’ll unknowingly be sold on a low quality, watered down paint.

 Water based paints are much cheaper than oil based paint because water itself is much cheaper than solvent thinning-agents.
 Water based paint also is much more affected by the elements which shortens the paint’s life span on the pavement.

-Also, beware that a really low striping bid could mean your contractor is cutting corners such as shooting thinner lines than the standard 4″ parking and 6″ fire lane lines or “cutting” the paint with xylene to make it thinner and cover more area.
+Also, beware that a really low pavement marking bid could mean your contractor is cutting corners such as shooting thinner lines than the standard 4″ parking and 6″ fire lane lines or “cutting” the paint with xylene to make it thinner and cover more area.

-So while a low-budget striping job may look nice once you receive the quote, just know that you’ll end up paying more in the long run when you’re having to re-stripe six or so months down the line.
+So while a low-budget pavement marking job may look nice once you receive the quote, just know that you’ll end up paying more in the long run when you’re having to re-paint six or so months down the line.